we-are-togaether/dbt-dimensional-modelling/docs/part05-create-staging.md

 This is where we rename the columns from our source system to a more readable format and convert to the correct data types.\
 Additionally, we add any additional columns that we want to be available in our downstream tables that re-use the staging tables.

+For more on the best practices of creating staging tables, [refer to the dbt documentation](https://docs.getdbt.com/best-practices/how-we-structure/2-staging)

 ### Step 1: Create model folder structure

 Let's first start by creating the folder structure nested under the `models` folder according to the [dbt best practices](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview).